owl-command-center/owl-command-center/README.md

 # owl-command-center
-App to access the OWL Command Center without the All-Access-Pass
+App to access the OWL Command Center

 You can switch between all the views available in the Command Center - main stream, map view, 12 player POVs, and 12 player composite views.